Things to consider when you have liver disease

 What can I eat when I have liver disease?

-Some people with advanced liver disease are advised to follow a low-salt diet.
-This can be very important in managing the impact of liver failure and preventing serious complications.
+Some people with liver disease will need to follow a more specialised diet.
+This can be because of the type of liver condition or the stage of liver damage you have.

 Call our helpline or visit our online forum.Visit